vusalalishov/api-tester/README.md

-# api-tester
+# API testing tool

-API testing tool
+The purpose of this project is to simplify testing JSON/GRPC APIs.